socialdrones/designreview/design-concerns/ddc/flight.md

 - Stable and robust hovering (position control) is needed
 - Moving / subject following drone creates novel affordances for content (e.g. running shoe ad)

-[Daedalus: A sUAV for Human-Robot Interaction](2014_Arroyo_Daedalus.md) by Dante Arroyo, Cesar Lucho, Julissa Roncal, and Francisco Cuellar in *HRI*

-- Subjects were not always consistent for each interpretation that comprehended head movements and eye color.

 [Midair Displays: Concept and First Experiences with Free-Floating Pervasive Displays](2014_Schneegass_PerDis.md) by Stefan Schneegass, Florian Alt, Jürgen Scheible, and Albrecht Schmidt in *PerDis*

 - Readability is significantly worse when participant is walking